Kemmerer, Wyoming

 Kemmerer is the largest city in and the county seat of Lincoln County, Wyoming, United States.
-Its population was 2,656 at the 2010 census.
+Its population was 2,415 at the 2020 census.

 History

 Explorer John C. Frémont discovered coal in the area during his second expedition in 1843.
 The Union Pacific Coal Company opened the first underground mine in 1881 after construction of the Oregon Short Line Railroad from Granger to Oregon.

-Patrick J. Quealy (1857–1930) founded Kemmerer as an "independent town" in 1897 when he was vice-president of the Kemmerer Coal Company, located 6 mi south of the original townsite.
+Patrick J. Quealy (1857–1930) immigrated from Ireland, founded Kemmerer as an "independent town" in 1897 when he was vice-president of the Kemmerer Coal Company, located 6 mi south of the original townsite.
 He named the company and town after his financial backer, Pennsylvania coal magnate Mahlon S. Kemmerer (1843–1925).
 In 1950, the operation converted to strip mining and became the world's largest open pit coal mine.
-In 1980 the Kemmerer Coal Co. was sold to the Pittsburg & Midway Coal Company, now a subsidiary of the Westmorland Coal Company.
+In 1980 the Kemmerer Coal Co. was sold to the Pittsburg & Midway Coal Company, a subsidiary of the Westmorland Coal Company.
 The pit remains in operation with an annual output of about 5 million tons.

 Quealy sold lots in the townsite rather than lease them, which permitted the establishment of independent businesses.
 The company's subsidiary, Frontier Supply Company, provided electricity by utilizing a used $1,150 generator acquired in Utah.
-Quealy immigrated from Ireland.
 In Wyoming, he and his wife became active in Democratic Party politics and in St. Patrick's Church, for which the company donated land.

 Quealy was the founding president of the First National Bank, established in 1900.
 Kemmerer Savings Bank was founded in 1909.
 Its president Asbury D. Hoskins was manager of the Blyth-Fargo-Hoskins Company, and was elected Wyoming state treasurer in 1919.

 The J. C. Penney company store was founded in Kemmerer in 1902.

+TerraPower selected Kemmerer, Wyoming as the site for a 345 MWe reactor using a molten salt energy storage system.
+The reactor can temporarily boost output to 500 MWe, enabling the plant to integrate with renewable resources.

+In June 2024 the site broke ground, beginning preparation for the as-yet unapproved reactor.

+It is estimated to cost $4 billion, with the DOE supplying half of that cost, and Bill Gates contributing $1 billion of his money.